Ksenya-go/MeetingRoomBooking/README.md

 ## Concurrency control

+**Requirement**: if two requests try to book the same slot at effectively the same time, exactly one must succeed and the other must receive a clear conflict — never a 500 error, never a silent overwrite.

+**Chosen approach**: a unique database constraint, rather than optimistic concurrency (RowVersion) or explicit transactional locking.

+A unique index on (ResourceId, TimeSlotId, Date) on the Bookings table (Infrastructure/Persistence/Configurations/BookingConfiguration.cs).
+The flow in BookingsHandler.Handle(BookSlotCommand ...):

+1. A Booking entity is constructed and added to the DbContext
+2. SaveChangesAsync is called
+3. If the unique index is violated, EF Core throws a DbUpdateException wrapping a SqlException with error number 2601 or 2627 — this is caught and converted into Result.Fail(new BookingConflictError(...))
+4. Otherwise, the save succeeds, a SignalR notification is sent, and Result.Ok(bookingId) is returned

 ## Real-time updates
 `BookingHub (SignalR)` uses one group per resource `(resource-{id})`.
 After a successful booking, SignalRBookingNotifier notifies the relevant group — everyone currently viewing that resource's schedule sees the slot status update without refreshing the page.